 TWO LEVELS OF THE SIN OF FORGETTING

-The term heisech ha-da'at is of course a familiar category in Halakha.
+The term heise’ach ha-da’at is, of course, a familiar category in Halakha.
 One might cite two well-known but contrasting contexts within which it occurs.
-First, the halakha of heisech ha-da'at in relation to tefillin: the Rambam (Hilkhot Tefillin 4:14) writes,
+First, the law of heise’ach ha-da’at in relation to tefillin: the Rambam writes,

-Not so with regard to teruma and kodashim (priestly gifts and sacrificial offerings), whose sanctity -- at least as far as the permissibility of eating it is concerned -- is totally lost according to Reish Lakish (Pesachim 34a) if one does not pay attention to them.
-While R. Yochanan agrees that one may not eat teruma or kodashim that were not guarded properly, he says that the reason for this is the possibility that it was defiled by tum'a (impurity) when unguarded.
-But were we to know with certitude that it did not come into contact with tum'a, then the teruma or kodashim could be eaten.
-Reish Lakish goes beyond this, saying that heisech ha-da'at is a "pesul ha-guf:" the teruma or kodashim are defiled by the very fact that they did not receive the kind of attention which their unique status deserves.
-Even if we were to know for certain that no tum'a had taken place, the heisech ha-da'at itself removes something of their very special character.
+Not so with regard to teruma and kodashim (priestly gifts and sacred items), whose sanctity—at least as far as the permissibility of eating them is concerned—is totally lost, according to Reish Lakish (Pesachim 34a), if one does not pay attention to them.
+While R. Yochanan agrees that one may not eat teruma or kodashim that were not guarded properly, he says that the reason for this is the possibility that they were defiled by tum’a (impurity) when unguarded.
+But were we to know with certitude that they did not come into contact with tum’a, then the teruma or kodashim could be eaten.
+Reish Lakish goes beyond this, saying that heise’ach ha-da’at is a pesul ha-guf, something which disqualifies the item itself.
+The teruma or kodashim are defiled by the very fact that they did not receive the kind of attention which their unique status deserves.
+Even if we were to know for certain that no tum’a had touched them, the heise’ach ha-da’at itself removes something of their very special character.

-If we ask ourselves, what is the effect of a person's heisech ha-da'at in relation to God, I would submit, daring as it may sound, that there is kiveyakhol (as it were) a certain pesul ha-guf.
-In a certain sense, the fact that God is ignored does not merely affect the relationship of the individual to God, but kiveyakhaffects His very presence here.
+If we ask ourselves, what is the effect of a person’s heise’ach ha-da’at in relation to God, I would submit, daring as it may sound, that there is, kiveyakhol (as it were), a certain pesul ha-guf.
+In a certain sense, the fact that God is ignored does not merely affect the relationship of the individual to God, but kiveyakhol affects His very presence here.
 We speak of chillul Hashem, desecrating the Name, and the Name means the symbolic presence of God.
-Chillul Hashem presumably means that in some sense it is, objectively speaking, impaired.
-To the extent that malkhut shamayim (divine kingship) is not fully recognized, kiveyakhol the presence of the Shekhina is adversely affected.
+Chillul Hashem presumably means that in some sense the Name is, objectively speaking, impaired.
+To the extent that malkhut Shamayim (Divine kingship) is not fully recognized, kiveyakhol the presence of the Shekhina is adversely affected.